Komodo/komodo-website/src/pages/blog/2014-08/debugging-komodo-with-komodo.html.md

 </div>

 Recently I was providing support to a customer who was having issues with a Komodo component.
-Unfortunately, when that component was originally written logging was added but it lacked any debug statements.
-So asking the user to enable debugging for the component didnt get us far.
-I had been testing remote Python debugging in Komodo just before so I decided to try a trick I'd heard about from Komodo Developer Mark Yen; to debug Komodo using Komodo.
+Unfortunately, when that component was originally written, logging was added but it lacked any debug statements.
+So asking the user to enable debug level logging for the component didnt help much.

+I had been testing remote Python debugging in Komodo just before so I decided to try a trick I'd heard about from Komodo Developer Mark Yen, to debug Komodo using Komodo.
 It took a little bit of head scratching but given that I knew remote debugging fairly well it was just a matter of putting all the pieces into the right place.
 That's what I'm going to share with you.
 Remote debugging Komodo's Python code, using Komodo.